fission/docs.fission.io/docs/content/languages/python.md

     r = flask.redirect('/new-url', code=303)

     # Optional; set this to False to force a relative URL redirect.
-    # Defaults to True, which converts the redirect to an absolute URL.
+    # Defaults to True, which converts the redirect to an absolute URL
+    # that's only accessible within the cluster.
     r.autocorrect_location_header = False

     return r